 - I move around with my job too much to make a will.
 Who knows where I’ll be when it’s needed.

-This is not always the case, if you die without a will you are found to be intestate.
-The Queensland intestacy laws have a formula for the distribution of assets from deceased estates were people have died without a valid will.
+This is not always the case; if you die without a Will you are found to be intestate.
+The Queensland intestacy laws have a formula for the distribution of assets from deceased estates where people have died without a valid Will.
 This distribution can include children, as well as spouses.

 Your estate might be worth more than you think

 Most people have personal possessions and superannuation.
 The superannuation may form part of their estate and by law this requires distribution.